SUKOHI/Surpass/README.md

 Surpass
 =====

-A PHP package mainly developed for Laravel to manage uploading images using Ajax and displaying thumbnail.
+A PHP package mainly developed for Laravel to manage uploading images using Ajax and displaying thumbnails.

 Requirements
 ====